- Vanderbilt University Law School, J.D., 2001

 - U.S. District Court for the Southern District of Ohio

 - Admitted to practice law only in the states listed above.

 Tom is a partner and a member of the litigation practice group.
-His practice is focused in oil and gas litigation, eminent domain litigation, fiduciary litigation, employment litigation, real property and commercial disputes.
-Tom also has extensive experience before the Supreme Court of Ohio with extraordinary writs of mandamus and prohibition, having successfully obtained writs or other remedies from the Supreme Court of Ohio.
+His practice is focused in oil and gas litigation, eminent domain litigation, constitutional rights, fiduciary litigation, employment litigation, real property and commercial disputes.
+Tom also has extensive experience before the Supreme Court of Ohio with extraordinary writs of mandamus and prohibition, having successfully obtained writs or other remedies from the Supreme Court of Ohio on numerous occasions.

 His notable experience includes:

 - Jury verdict in eminent domain proceeding involving flooding of farmland in favor of landowner clients four times the original offer from the condemnor and obtained affirmance of jury verdict at the Court of Appeals

 - Obtaining on behalf of a family farm a federal court order invalidating Toledo’s Lake Erie Bill of Rights as unconstitutional on its face